-- Knowing about your partner’s upbringing and brush with racism is important.
+- Knowing about your partner’s upbringing and brushes with racism and microaggressions is important.
 At the end of the day, advocacy and allyship are the love language of interracial couples.

-- The race is a part of a person’s identity; it is not their whole identity.
+- Race is a part of a person’s identity; it is not their whole identity.
 So, it would be better if you separate your partner from their race and see them for the perspectives and thoughts they hold.

-However, having done all the above-mentioned work may still not guarantee success in your interracial relationship as the differences in culture, lifestyle, and ideologies are usually too stark.
+However, having done all the above-mentioned work may still not guarantee success in your interracial relationship as the differences in culture, lifestyle, and ideologies may be too stark.
 Read on to know about how such a relationship might collapse.

 Why Do Interracial Relationships Fail?